Business Automation Services for Westville, NJ Small Businesses

 What this might look like for a Westville business — labeled illustrative, because we do not name clients: a one-truck home-services operator covering Westville, Bellmawr, Brooklawn, and the Deptford side is losing roughly three quote requests a week to slow replies.
 Most come in between 5 p.m. and 9 p.m., when he is finishing jobs or with his family.
 An AI chat assistant on the site plus a same-minute SMS auto-reply could capture those after-hours requests, gather the basics (job type, address, photo), and book a callback slot for the next morning.
 Layer a lead-nurture sequence behind it for the quotes that do not close on first touch, and a retention sequence that pings last spring's customers before this spring's competitors do, and the operator recovers a meaningful number of jobs a month without buying new ads.
 Numbers are illustrative — your shop will look different — but the shape is what we build toward.

-Serving westville and the surrounding area
+Serving Westville and the surrounding area

 BoostFrame is based in Oaklyn, NJ.
-We work with small businesses across South Jersey and the Philadelphia metro — including westville — building practical automations that save time and grow revenue.
+We work with small businesses across South Jersey and the Philadelphia metro — including Westville — building practical automations that save time and grow revenue.

 Common questions